Medical Records Retention Guide (Updated for 2025)

 Kansas KAN.
 ADMIN.
 REGS. § 28- 34-9a 10 years from when professional service was provided.
 Adult patients: Full records: 10 years after the last discharge of the patient.
 Minor patients: Full records: 10 years or 1 year beyond the date that the patient reaches the age of majority.

 Kentucky 902 KY.
 ADMIN.
 REGS.
-20:275 6 years as stipulated by basic HIPAA regulations.
+20:275 6 years or if a minor, , whichever is the longest.
 Adult patients: 5 years from date of discharge.
 Minor patients: 5 years from date of discharge or 3 years after the patient reaches the age of majority.

 Louisiana LA.
 REV. STAT.
 ANN.§ 40:1165.1 6 years from the date a patient is last treated.
 10 years from the date a patient is discharged.